openshift-labs/learn-katacoda/middleware/middleware-kogito/optaplanner-knapsack/06-deploy-on-openshift.md

 `oc new-build registry.access.redhat.com/openjdk/openjdk-11-rhel7:latest --binary --name=knapsack-optaplanner -l app=knapsack-optaplanner`{{execute T1}}

-Our build needs both the _runner_ JAR file, as well as the _libs_ directory.
+Our build needs both the _runner_ JAR file, as well as the _lib_ directory.
 We will create a temporary directory in which we will copy those assets, and use that directory to upload to our S2I image:

 `rm -rf /tmp/knapsack-optaplanner-build && mkdir -p /tmp/knapsack-optaplanner-build && cp target/knapsack-optaplanner-quarkus-1.0-SNAPSHOT-runner.jar /tmp/knapsack-optaplanner-build/knapsack-optaplanner-quarkus-1.0-SNAPSHOT-runner.jar && cp -R target/lib /tmp/knapsack-optaplanner-build/lib`{{execute T1}}